ethanwongca/MiniMachineLearningProjects/README.md

 <h3> K-Means Model </h3>

-I made a K-Means model to test with sklearn as well.
-And the libraries mentioned before/
+I made a K-Means model to test with sklearn and the libraries mentioned above.

 <h3> Convolutional Neural Network Project </h3>

 Using the fashion MNIST I made a convolutional neural network that can determine different types of articles of clothing.
 I used a 30/70 testing and training set.
 In this project I used the library Keras from tensorflow.
-I also used sklearn, pandas, seaborn, matplotlib, and numpy as well.
+I also used sklearn, pandas, seaborn, matplotlib, and numpy to help visualize the data needed.

 <h3> Q-Learning </h3>